techboy-coder/ethz-cheatsheets/semester1/linalg/linalg.typ

 $A, B$ are called similar matrices if $exists S "s.t."
 B = S^(-1) A S$.
 Similar matrices are equal dimensional square matrices.
 Similar matrices share Eigenvalues.

-- *Spectral Theorem:* Any symetric matrix has $n$ Eigenvalues and an orthonormal basis made out of Eigenvectors of $A$.
+- *Spectral Theorem:* Any symmetric matrix has $n$ Eigenvalues and an orthonormal basis made out of Eigenvectors of $A$.
-- Symetric matrices can be diagonalized as $S = V Lambda V^(-1) = V Lambda V^T$.
+- Symmetric matrices can be diagonalized as $S = V Lambda V^(-1) = V Lambda V^T$.
-- The rank of a symetric matrix is the number of non-zero Eigenvalues.
+- The rank of a symmetric matrix is the number of non-zero Eigenvalues.
 - $S = sum_(i = 1)^n lambda_i v_i v_i^T$.
-- Symetric matrices only have real Eigenvalues.
+- Symmetric matrices only have real Eigenvalues.

 == Rayleigh Quotient